DISCLAIMER: IBGA do not accept responsibility for actions taken based on the translation of the website.

-Although not the largest, it was potentially the strongest, field we have had in the SA Open.
-In addition to the 5 South Africans who have Protea Colours, Garrett Slattery (defending B2 champion), Ernst Conradie (defending B3 champion), Morne Els, Leon Strydom and Johan Kotze, we had Charlene Pienaar (our top ranked woman golfer) as well as overseas players in the form of Ronald Boef (a totally blind player from the Netherlands) and Peter Osborne (from England).
+Although not large, the field was very strong.
+In addition to the 5 South Africans who have Protea Colours, Garrett Slattery (defending gross champion), Ernst Conradie, Morne Els, Leon Strydom and Johan Kotze, we had Charlene Pienaar (our top ranked lady golfer) as well as overseas players in the form of Owen (from England) and teenager Luke Lin (guided by his younger brother, Paul, from the USA).

 The SA Blind Golf Association would like to express our sincere thanks to all of those people and organisations who provided financial and other support which made this event possible.

-Thanks too to Sandy Burnard (GM, Glendower Golf Club), and her fantastic team from management, the pro shop, catering, waiters and the invaluable caddies.
+Thanks too to the fantastic team from Glendower, from management, the pro shop, catering, waiters and caddies.
 We were made to feel extremely welcome throughout the event.

 Last, but by no means least, the players would like to thank the dedicated group of guides and caddies who helped us navigate our way around the course.
-A special mention must go to the two teenage guides, Paul Line (who guided Luke) and Arend Muller (who guided Leon Strydom).
+Special mentions must go to the two teenage guides, Paul Line (who guided Luke) and Arend Muller (who guided Leon Strydom).
 It was fantastic to see the enthusiasm of youth, which bodes well for the future of the sport.